Skip to content

 different actions required to publish a validated dataset.
 The list of

-available for each of the subcommands:
+of the subcommands:

 safedata_zenodo subcommand -h